 For these reasons and others, the United States Preventive Services Task Force issued a recommendation urging screening for depression among older people.
-Read the rest of this entry »
+Continue reading Dealing with Depression in Old Age

 So much information in current media is wired to have an immediate shock effect, with little to no long-standing value.
 Those of us who enjoy a more comfortable, predictable and content lifestyle find nearly every media outlet today to be stressful and negative–just a jolt of instant stress!
 It’s about time some reliable source of information geared stories toward seniors and what is important to them.
 After all, they represent a huge segment of the overall poplulation, and their numbers continue to grow larger every year.
 Of course headlines matter, regardless of the actual content, but information that contributes to better living, greater health and more enjoyment should be reported on with greater frequency.

 What matters to today’s seniors extends far beyond the realm of medicine and melancholoy; they are the very backbone of society, the economy and so much of what contributes to a stable and productive world.
 News for senoirs should encompass a vast array of topics, from everything to living longer and better to finding worthwhile investmests and what the latest in helpful household gadgets are.
 Senior news is not just about getting on in years with a growing list of aches and pains, it’s about what it really means to live life to the fullest.